 The case is a homicide, Sheriff Mike Hollinshead confirmed.

 Hollinshead said Paula Knudson Ferbrache's husband called 911 at 7 p.m.
 Friday, telling dispatchers that his wife had not yet returned home, despite leaving work at 2 p.m.

-A search for Febrache and her car that night came up empty.
+A search for Ferbrache and her car that night came up empty.
 But just after 8 a.m.
-Saturday, a citizen reported spotting Febrache's car along a dirt road four miles northeast of Mountain Home.
+Saturday, a citizen reported spotting Ferbrache's car along a dirt road four miles northeast of Mountain Home.